-There are two things you need to consider when researching the cost of inground pools:
+There are two things to consider when researching the cost of inground pools:

 - The initial purchase price of the pool

-First, let's take a look at the initial cost of fiberglass, concrete, and vinyl liner pools to get an idea of how much to budget for each.
+First, let's take a look at the initial cost of concrete, vinyl liner, and fiberglass pools to get an idea of how much to budget for each.
 Keep in mind that these prices will vary greatly from region to region.
+Then, we'll look at the cost associated with owning each type of pool.

 Fiberglass, Concrete, and Vinyl Liner Cost Comparison